SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 - UCF has played nine games, with three wins against the spread.

-- This year, the Knights are winless ATS when entering a game as an underdog of 7 points or more.

-- UCF's games this season have hit the over on five of nine set point totals (55.6%).
+- UCF's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- When UCF records more than 25.7 points, it is 2-3 against the spread and 3-2 overall.
+- UCF is 2-3 against the spread and 3-2 overall in games when it records more than 25.7 points.

-- This year the Knights have turned the ball over 13 times, one more than the Mustangs' takeaways (12).
+- This season the Knights have turned the ball over 13 times, one more than the Mustangs' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.